Jordan Scopa

 Overview

-Jordan is recognized by numerous publications for his IP expertise including Chambers Global and Chambers Canada where he is described as a “future leader”, a “rising star”, a “highly skilled lawyer” and as having “experience beyond his years” in “high-profile” cases.
+Jordan is recognized by numerous publications for his IP expertise including Chambers Global and Chambers Canada where he is described as “amazing”, a “super smart”, “strategic and quick”, having "so much experience", bringing "extraordinary intelligence and strategy", providing "fantastic advice", and acting in “high-profile” cases.

-The Canadian Legal Lexpert Directory recognizes Jordan as consistently recommended in Intellectual Property Litigation, while WTR 1000 note "Jordan is an elite litigator and a superb client manager.
+WTR 1000 describes Jordan as follows: "Jordan is an elite litigator and a superb client manager.
 He is the total package: a brilliant and original thinker, adaptable and collaborative, and he has an outstanding business sense.”

 Who’s Who Legal Life Sciences: Patent Litigation and Who’s Who Legal Canada – Life Sciences also note Jordan is a “great lawyer” with “superb knowledge of the pharmaceutical sector” and a national and global leader in patent litigation.

-In 2021 and 2022, Jordan was featured in the Lexpert Special Edition: Technology and Health Sciences, and the 2022 Lexpert Special Edition: Litigation leading lawyers.
-He continues to be recognized by Best Lawyers in Canada, The Legal 500 Canada, WTR 1000, IAM Patent 1000, where he is described as “extremely effective, with a great command of procedural and substantive law.”
+Jordan has been featured in the Lexpert Special Edition: Technology and Health Sciences since 2021, and in the Lexpert Special Edition: Litigation leading lawyers since 2022.
+He continues to be recognized by the Canadian Legal Lexpert Directory, Best Lawyers in Canada, The Legal 500 Canada, WTR 1000, LMG Life Sciences and IAM Patent 1000, where he is described as “extremely effective, with a great command of procedural and substantive law.”

 Featured Work